 Completely reworking something as instantly recognisable as Final Fantasy 7 is a risky proposition, but one Square Enix is more than willing to tackle.
 FF7 Remake is making some major changes to the established battle system, introducing a formula more akin to Kingdom Hearts or Devil May Cry than anything else.

 The turn-based battles that enthralled us in back in our childhood bedrooms are no more, replaced by a more actively dynamic experience.
-Combat and exploration now take place in real-time, much like Final Fantasy 15, so it’s safe assume that battle transitions have been removed entirely.
+Combat and exploration now take place in real-time, much like Final Fantasy 15, so it’s safe to assume that battle transitions have been removed entirely.
 Cloud and friends will now explore a world populated by enemies as opposed to traversing a separate world map.

 Related: Best PS4 Deals

 Considering the experience is to be split across multiple games, it may or may not be open world.
 Exploration will no doubt play a part, but we may be restricted to locations contextually important to the story as opposed to the open-ended nature of the original.
-Hopefully this isn’t the case, but as it stands, it’s far too early to tell.
+Hopefully, this isn’t the case, but as it stands, it’s far too early to tell.

 Related: Best RPGs